powsybl/powsybl-core/docs/grid_exchange_formats/ucte/import.md

 ### Two windings transformer conversion
 The two windings transformers connected between two real nodes are converted into a [two windings transformer](../model/index.md#two-windings-transformer).
 If the current limits is defined, a permanent limit is created only for the second side.
 The element name of the transformer is stored in the `elementName` property and the nominal power is stored in the `nominalPower` property.

 If a two windings transformer is connected between a real node and an X-node, a fictitious intermediate voltage level is created, with a single bus called an Y-node.
 This new voltage level is created in the same substation than the real node.
 The transformer is created between the real node and the new Y-node, and the X-node is converted into a dangling line.
-The only difference with a classic X-node conversion, is that the electrical characteristic are hold by the transformer and set to `0` for the dangling line, except for the reactance that is set to $$0.05\space\Omega$$.
+The only difference with a classic X-node conversion, is that the electrical characteristic are hold by the transformer and set to `0` for the dangling line, except for the reactance that is set to $0.05\space\Omega$.

 **TODO**: insert a schema

 #### Phase regulation
 If a phase regulation is defined for a transformer, it is converted into a [ratio tap changer](../model/index.md#ratio-tap-changer).
 If the voltage setpoint is defined, the ratio tap changer will regulate the voltage to this setpoint.
 The regulating terminal is assigned to the first side of the transformer.
-The &rho; of each step is calculated according to the following formula: $$\rho = 1 / (1 + i * \delta U / 100)$$.
+The &rho; of each step is calculated according to the following formula: $\rho = 1 / (1 + i * \delta U / 100)$.

 #### Angle regulation
 If an angle regulation is defined for a transformer, it is converted into a [phase tap changer](../model/index.md#phase-tap-changer), with a `FIXED_TAP` regulation mode. &rho; and &alpha; of each step are calculated according to the following formulas:
-- for an asymmetrical regulation (e.g. $$\Theta \ne 90°$$)
+- for an asymmetrical regulation (e.g. $\Theta \ne 90°$)

 $$
 \begin{array}{ccl}